ldong87/kaggle_inclusive_image_competition/README.md

 - When optimization stagnates, changing optimizer can be effective.

 - Changing the pooling layer to adaptive pooling according to fastai to enable multiscale training is very effective.
-This is also mentioned by another (post)[].
+This is also mentioned by another [post](https://www.kaggle.com/c/inclusive-images-challenge/discussion/71063#418735).

 - Dataparallelism is effective and simple in pytorch.